appsmithorg/appsmith/.github/pull_request_template.md

 ## Testing

 #### How Has This Been Tested?
 > Please describe the tests that you ran to verify your changes.
-Provide instructions, so we can reproduce.
-> Please also list any relevant details for your test configuration.
+Also list any relevant details for your test configuration.
-> Delete anything that is not important
+> Delete anything that is not relevant

-- Manual
+- [ ] Manual
-- Jest
+- [ ] Jest
-- Cypress
+- [ ] Cypress

 #### Test Plan
 > Add Testsmith test cases links that relate to this PR